-- Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'D' in Figure 14. - Create a shim pack 'D' from the shims supplied with your Air Locker.
+Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'E' in Figure 13.

-NOTE : Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker.
+Create a shim pack 'E' from the shims supplied with your Air Locker.

-- Remove the Air Locker from the axle housing. - Install the shim pack 'D' between the master shim and the seal housing as shown in Figure 14. - Spread the differential housing again (Refer to Section 2.6). - Re-install the Air Locker assembly into the axle housing without the original master shim from the right-hand side. - Rotate the seal housing until the tube is positioned in the center of the oil drainage notch of the axle housing.
+Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker.

-While holding the Air Locker into the axle housing, lightly tap the original right-hand master shim into place on the right-hand side between the Air Locker master shim and the bearing seat of the axle assembly.
-(Refer to Figure 16.)
+□ F Remove the Air Locker from the axle housing. nstall shim pack 'E' on the outside of the seal housing (Fig. 13.).
+Spread the differential housing again (Refer to Section 2.6).
+Re-install the Air Locker assembly into the axle housing without the shim pack from the right-hand side.
+Rotate the seal housing until the tube is positioned in the center of the oil drainage notch of the axle housing. - r b While holding the Air Locker into the axle housing, lightly tap the right-hand shim pack into place on the right-hand side between the pearing cup and the bearing seat of the axle assembly.
+(Refer to Figure 15.)

-NOTE : If the master shim is too tight to fully install then the spreader tension may need to be increased.
+If the shim pack is too tight to fully install then the spreader tension may need to be increased.
 Do not spread the housing more than 0.50mm [0.020"].

-- Release all spreader tension. - Check that some backlash can be felt between the ring and pinion gears.
-No backlash would be an early indication of incorrect shim thickness.
+Release all spreader tension.
+Check that some backlash can be felt between the regears.
+No backlash would be an early indication of 0 1 gears.
+No backlash would be an early indication of incorrect shin